 What does Google Reward?

-Actually, Google is pretty clear about what constitutes a “good” website, both in terms of content quality and technical aspects.
+Actually, Google is pretty clear about what constitutes a “good” website, both in terms of website content quality and technical aspects.
 If you would like to be rewarded with good Google rankings, it stands to reason that if you adhere to the industry’s guidelines and rules, you’ll stand a better chance of success.
-Perhaps a good first step is to take a read through the helpful and constructive suggestions that Google has provided on how to design a website for viewers…
+Perhaps a good first step is to take a read through the helpful and constructive suggestions that Google’s web design guidelines have provided on how to redesign a website for viewers…

 How to Deliver Good Content